MicrosoftDocs/sql-docs/docs/relational-databases/performance/upgrade-dbcompat-using-qta.md

     The list contains the following information:
     -  **Session ID**
-    -  **Session Name**: System generated name comprised of the database name, date and time of session creation.
+    -  **Session Name**: System-generated name comprised of the database name, date and time of session creation.
     -  **Status**: Status of the session (Active or Closed).
-    -  **Description**: System generated comprised of the user selected target database compatibility level and number of days for business cycle workload.
+    -  **Description**: System-generated comprised of the user selected target database compatibility level and number of days for business cycle workload.
     -  **Time Started**: Date and time of when the session was created.

     ![QTA Session Management page](../../relational-databases/performance/media/qta-session-management.png "QTA Session Management page")